Best Exercises for Children With JA

 Find out which types of exercise are safe and effective for your child with JA.

 By Mary Anne Dunkin

 For children, as with adults, regular physical activity is an important part of managing arthritis.
+These days, physical activity is even more important to staying healthy, physically and emotionally.
 But when joints are stiff, painful or inflamed, physical activity can be difficult, and some activities may be inadvisable.

 Here are experts’ top picks:

 Aquatic exercise.
 If you have access to a pool, aquatic exercise may be one of the best things your child can do for his joints, says physical therapist Chris Bertani, sports medicine physical therapy manager at Children’s Hospital of the King’s Daughters in Norfolk, Virginia.
 The water’s buoyancy supports the weight of the body, reducing stress on weight-bearing joints.
 Water’s resistance helps build strong muscles.
 Exercising in a heated pool adds the benefit of soothing relief, which can make exercise easier.
 It can also help kids maintain activity even when joints are flaring.

 Swimming.
 Like other forms of aquatic exercise, swimming is generally an excellent form of exercise for children and adolescents with arthritis, says Bertani.
 Swimming improves cardiovascular health, muscle strength and range of motion and is safe for most joints.

 Cycling.
 Bertani recommends cycling as a low-impact exercise that improves cardiovascular fitness as well as muscle strength and balance.
 To minimize the impact on the joints, have your child ride on paved paths rather than rough terrains – and always be sure she wears a helmet.
 Stationary cycling is also a safe choice and appropriate for any kind of weather.